WeibelLab/hxi-website/content/project/covid-masks/index.md

 ---
 title: 'DIY Masks'
 summary: A pair of DIY masks in response to the COVID-19 shortage of masks.
-One mask is a polypropelene mask that can be quickly mass manufactured.
-The other is a silicone half mask that provides extra protection.
 authors:
   - Tommy Sharkey
   - Nadir Weibel